-Here in New England, Baked Cod with cracker topping is standard fare.
+Here in New England, Baked Cod with Ritz cracker topping is standard fare.
 Most every restaurant has this simple fresh oven baked cod recipe on the menu.
-While some places add a bit of seafood to the ritz cracker topping, others may add some herbs or even top with a tomato sauce.
+While some places add a bit of seafood to the cracker topping, others may add some herbs or even top with a tomato sauce.
+Anyway it's made, fresh fish for dinner is always a treat.

 This easy baked white fish recipe is quick to prepare and quite versatile.
 It is a favorite among my soon to become a favorite of your family, as well.